jsakamoto/FindRazorSourceFile/README.md

 ## What's this?

-This package makes your Blazor apps display the source .razor file name that generated the HTML element under the mouse cursor when entering the `Ctrl` + `Shift` + `F` hotkeys.
+This package enables your Blazor apps to display the source `.razor` file name that generated the HTML element under the mouse cursor when you press the `Ctrl` + `Shift` + `F` hotkeys.

 ![movie](https://raw.githubusercontent.com/jsakamoto/FindRazorSourceFile/master/.assets/movie-001-vs2022.gif)